 Congregational Preschool is a state-licensed, non-denominational, non-profit organization.
 We operate from September to May and generally follow the major vacation dates of the La Crosse public schools.
-We offer morning or afternoon classes for 2.5 to 5 year olds, including our publicly funded 4K program.
-The preschool is governed by an Executive Director and a Board of Directors chosen from the parents of preschool students and other interested community members.
+We offer unique morning or afternoon classes run by long-tenured, highly educated staff for ages 2.5 to 5, including our publicly-funded 4K program.
+We believe strongly in providing a family-style culture, maintaining small class sizes, and over-staffing classrooms to provide an exceptional learning environment that has facilitated our Legacy of Learning for over 56 years.
+The preschool is governed by an Administrator, Executive Director and a Board of Directors chosen from the parents of preschool students and other interested community members.

 Congregational Preschool does not discriminate on the basis of race, color, national or ethnic origin.
 We are also a non-sectarian school where all children are welcome.

 Congregational Preschool opened our doors in 1962 in La Crosse, WI with an enrollment of 33 children.
-Today we continue to serve over 100 students each year in the same building as 50 years ago.
+Today we continue to serve over 100 students each year in the same building as 56 years ago.
+We take great pride in our history in the coulee region and look forward to serving families for many years to come.

 Congregational Preschool meets the developmental needs of young children by providing an environment that nurtures the varied experiences, natural curiosity, and abundant creativity inherent in every child.
-Each teacher strives to further enhance each child’s cognitive, language, social, emotional, physical and creative development through integral learning experiences.
+Each teacher strives to further enhance each child’s cognitive, language, social, emotional, physical and creative development through integral learning experiences and each teacher is highly experienced with Bachelors Degrees in Elementary Education.

 The Congregational Preschool program provides a developmentally appropriate environment based on the preschool’s philosophy.
-Throughout the program the preschool strives to incorporate a positive learning experience for each student in the following areas:
+Throughout the program, the preschool strives to incorporate a positive and personal learning experience for each student in the following areas:

-Music: The students experience music through singing songs, finding rhythm and movement in different music, and creating their own music with various musical instruments.
+Music: The students experience music through singing songs, finding rhythm and movement in different music, embracing music from many cultures, and often enjoy creating their own with various musical instruments.

 Art: Students are encouraged to explore their own creativity through exposure to a variety of visual, tactile, and spatial forms of art.

-Math and Science: Thematic units are integrated through experiences in exploration, sensory, and discovery that introduce students to a hands0on approach to math and science.
+Math and Science: Thematic units are integrated through experiences in exploration, sensory, and discovery that introduce students to a hands-on approach to math and science.

 Physical: A large indoor playroom and fenced in outdoor playground provide students with daily activities that aid in the development of their large motor skills.
 The students are encouraged to develop their skills independently and cooperatively by utilizing climbing equipment, balance beams, and large play equipment.
 Small motor skills are enhanced through appropriate manipulatives, that are freely accessible during daily classroom activities.

-Community: Students learn about the world around them through field trips, special guests and professional presentations, multicultural awareness and holiday events.
+Community: Students learn about the world around them through field trips, special guests and professional presentations, multicultural awareness, diversified literature and music, and holiday events.
 Also included are visits from community helpers such as fire fighters, police officers and first responders who help promote safety awareness and fire prevention in the preschool program.